Israeli Apartheid Week: Notable demonstrations and speakers

 In 2012, the Palestine Society of the London School of Economics (LSE) erected an "Israeli Apartheid Wall", which led to a confrontation after pro-Israel students threw water balloons at it in protest.

 In 2013, Harvard University's Palestine Solidarity Committee, which organizes IAW at Harvard, posted mock eviction notices on students' dorm room doors.

+In 2017, Huda Ammori (who later co-founded Palestine Action) invited Marika Sherwood to Manchester University's week.
+Sherwood had been in Budapest's Jewish ghetto, and her talk was subtitled "You're doing to the Palestinians what the Nazis did to me."
+The subtitle attracted Israeli Ambassador Mark Regev's attention, and he requested that the university reconsider its support.
+The talk was held but the subtitle was removed.

 U.S. scholar and MIT professor Noam Chomsky has spoken various times at many university campuses as part of IAW.

 Ben White, a freelance journalist and author of two books on the Israeli–Palestinian conflict, has been an active speaker during IAW in both the U.S. and the U.K., including at his alma mater, Cambridge.

 Israeli historian and Exeter professor Ilan Pappé has spoken at IAW events throughout the U.K.

 Israeli historian and Oxford professor Avi Shlaim has given IAW speeches, including one at the London School of Economics.